Nation Celebrates the 50th Anniversary of the First Moon Walk

-CAPE CANAVERAL, Fla. — A moonstruck nation celebrated the 50th anniversary of humanity’s first footsteps on another world Saturday, gathering in record heat at races and other festivities to commemorate Neil Armstrong and Buzz Aldrin’s “giant leap.”
+CAPE CANAVERAL, Fla. — A moonstruck nation celebrated the 50th anniversary of humanity’s first footsteps on another world Saturday, gathering in record heat at races and other festivities to commemorate Apollo 11’s “giant leap” by Neil Armstrong and Buzz Aldrin.

-At NASA’s Kennedy Space Center, cars were backed up for miles outside the visitor complex at opening time.
-In Armstrong’s hometown of Wapakoneta, Ohio, nearly 2,000 runners competed in “Run to the Moon” races.
+At NASA’s Kennedy Space Center, Aldrin showed Vice President Mike Pence the launch pad where he flew to the moon in 1969.
+At the same time halfway around the world, an American and two other astronauts blasted into space from Kazakhstan on a Russian rocket.
+And in Armstrong’s hometown of Wapakoneta, Ohio, nearly 2,000 runners competed in “Run to the Moon” races.

 “We’re celebrating the 50th anniversary of perhaps the most historic event in my lifetime, maybe in anybody’s lifetime, the landing on the moon,” said 10K runner Robert Rocco, 54, of Centerville, Ohio.
 “The ’60s were very turbulent.
 But that one bright wonderful moment was the space program.”